tigera-cs/Calico-Enterprise-Networking-Training/5. Calico Enterprise Egress Gateway/README.md

 ### Overview

 In Kubernetes, Ingress traffic refers to any traffic that is initiated from outside the cluster to the services running inside the Kubernetes cluster.
 Egress traffic is just the opposite, any traffic that is initiated from the pods from within the cluster to the IP endpoints that are located outside the cluster.
 Kubernetes provides a native ingress resource to manage and control Ingress traffic.
 However, there is no native Kubernetes Egress resource.
 So when pods need to connect to an endpoint outside the cluster, they do so using their own IP addresses by default.
-Considering that an application could be implemented through one or more pods and the fact that pods in Kubernetes are ephemeral, it is almost impossible to control the Kubernetes egress traffic from outside the cluster as the IP addresses are constantly changing.
+Considering that an application could be implemented through one or more pods and the fact that pods in Kubernetes are ephemeral, it is almost impossible to identify and control the Kubernetes egress traffic from outside the cluster as the IP addresses are constantly changing.
 Egress gateways (EGWs) are pods that act as gateways for traffic leaving the cluster from certain client pods.
 The primary function of egress gateway is to configure the egress gateway client to have a particular and persistent source IP address when connecting to services outside the Kubernetes cluster.

 After finshing this lab, you should gain a good understanding of how to deploy Calico Enterprise Egress Gateway and establish a permanent identity for the traffic that is leaving the cluster.